 How can I spread the word if there is no audience?

 Government agencies can use a variety of methods for community engagement: email, text, paper collateral, public meetings, and social media – just to name a few.
-For agencies who have an existing “rolodex” of residents, it is important to utilize a Community Relationship Management (CRM) software to re-engage residents who have participated before.
-When a CRM is tied to a Communications Cloud for email, text, and social media, we can close the feedback loop with project updates and additional rounds of input while building a resident database for future projects.
+For agencies who have an existing database of residents, it is important to utilize a Community Relationship Management (CRM) software to re-engage residents who have participated before.
+The right CRM for government should be connected with communication channels like email, text, and social media.
+By capturing resident contact information, government organizations can close the feedback loop with project updates and additional rounds of input while building a resident database for future projects.

 However, this database of resident contact information may not be a luxury that all local governments have.
 Previously collected information may have been lost due to replacing software, human error, or internal systems not complying with one another.

-Whether you are rethinking your public engagement approach or just looking for best practices for your next project, here are four tips for getting the word out.
+Whether you are rethinking your community engagement plan or just looking for best practices for your next project, here are four tips for getting the word out.

 1. Target underserved populations with social media advertising & mapping